 Ultimately, the Reed Mine, the first commercially successful mine in the United States, yielded an estimated $10 million worth of gold before 1853.

-Some years later, the Civil War decreased mining activity because labor and resources were pulled into the war.
+Some years later, the Civil War reduced mining activity because labor and resources were diverted to the war effort.
 The last large nugget uncovered by placer mining was discovered in 1896.
-The yield of the mine in large nuggets alone ultimately totaled more than one hundred pounds.
+The mine’s yield of large nuggets alone ultimately totaled more than 100 pounds.

-The Reed Gold Mine was designated a National Historic Landmark in 1966, and in 1971, it became a state historic site.
-Today the site is open to the public.
+The Reed Gold Mine was designated a National Historic Landmark in 1966 and, in 1971, became a state historic site.
+Today, the site is open to the public.
 Visitors can tour a museum with extensive displays about North Carolina gold mining.
 In addition, they can explore some 400 feet of restored mine tunnels.
 Numerous diggings can be seen on the crest of a hill overlooking Meadow Creek.
 The free site is open year-round.

 The Reed Mine is located in Cabarrus County, North Carolina, on a county road about 13 miles southeast of Concord.